jimmychang94/Lab02-Unit-Testing/README.md

 # Lab02-Unit-Testing

 # Description
-This is an application that simulates an ATM machine through a console application.
-The 4 actions that can be done are:
+This is an application that simulates an ATM machine through a console application.\n The 4 actions that can be done are:
 1. Withdraw
 2. Deposit